martin-joshy/Brainwave/README.md

-Here’s a README file that follows standard structure and provides clear instructions for both development and production setups for the "Brainwave" project:

----

 # Brainwave

 **Brainwave** is a full-stack application built with Django (backend) and React with Redux (frontend).
 This README provides setup instructions for both local development and production environments.